Ashburnham, East Sussex: Governance

 At a local level, Ashburnham and neighbouring Penhurst have been governed by a joint parish council, The Parish Council of Ashburnham with Penhurst, since a Grouping Order was made in 1954.
 The parish council is made up of seven councillors, split into two wards: five councillors from Ashburnham ward and two from Penhurst ward.
 The May 2019 election had four candidates standing in the Ashburnham ward who were returned unopposed.
 The Penhurst ward was uncontested.
 Since then one councillor was co-opted to fill the remaining vacancy in the Ashburnham ward.

 Rother District Council provides the next level of government.
-Ashburnham and Penhurst are within the Crowhurst ward, along with the parishes of Catsfield, Crowhurst, and part of Battle.
-In the May 2007 election Crowhurst ward was won by the Conservative candidate.
+Ashburnham and Penhurst are within the Catsfield & Crowhurst ward.
+In the May 2023 election the ward was won by the Liberal Democrat candidate, who defeated the incumbent Conservative councillor.

 East Sussex County Council is the top tier of local government.
 Ashburnham with Penhurst falls within the Battle and Crowhurst ward.
-Kathryn Margaret Field, Liberal Democrat, was elected in the May 2005 election with 48.8% of the vote.
+The Liberal Democrat candidate was elected at the May 2021 election.

 The UK Parliament constituency for Ashburnham and Penhurst is Bexhill and Battle.

 Prior to Brexit in 2020, the villages were part of the South East England constituency in the European Parliament.